jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 ### Quantum Gates

+#### Introduction

 The unitary operators in a gate-model quantum computer are called “quantum gates” by analogy with the logic gates of traditional computers.
 A quantum gate can be represented by a unitary matrix or implemented in hardware by physical operations on the qubits.
 Measurement is not considered to be a normal gate because it is not reversible.

 Unitary matrices are square, which results in quantum gates (and hence quantum circuits) having the same number of outputs as inputs.
 This is very different to ordinary digital logic gates where, for example, a NAND gate has two inputs and one output.
 The inputs of a NAND gate cannot be inferred from the output, so it is not reversible.

 The simplest quantum gates operate on a single qubit.
 However, if this were the only kind of gate, the state would remain separable. i.e. it could be factored into individual qubits and the same computation could be done efficiently on a classical computer.
-It is essential to have at least one type of multi-qubit gate so that entanglement can be created.
+It is essential to have at least one type of multi-qubit gate that allows entanglement to be created.

-The analogy with classical logic gates makes it tempting to think of quantum gates as having inputs and outputs.
-However, it is often better consider gates as operations that are applied to qubits and to think about
-*before* and *after* states rather than inputs and outputs.
+There are many kinds of quantum gates, but any quantum circuit can be built (or closely approximated) using a small subset known as a universal gate set.
+There are several such sets, with as few as three gates being sufficient.
+Essentially, what is required is two one-qubit rotation gates that can reach any point on the Bloch sphere and a CX gate to allow entanglement to be created.

+In practice, real quantum computers implement a small subset that is physically realizable given the technology available.
+Working at this level would make algorithm development very difficult and the algorithms would be specific to a given gate set.
+Consequently, quantum development tools usually have a wide range of gates that provide useful abstractions.
+A compiler then takes the quantum circuit and compiles it into instructions for a particular quantum computer.

+The following sections describe some of the most important gates including the X, CX, H and P gates.

 #### Identity (I) Gate